aazuspan/blog/content/blog/random_visualizer/index.md

 1. A color transformation
 1. A hash function

-A pre-computed hash map of number-color pairs would be deterministic, fast[^lookup], and would give you full control to create a color palette that is perceptually distinct, colorblind-friendly, etc. The downsides are a finite palette that repeats at a fixed interval, and having to deal with out-of-range and floating-point lookups[^float] by wrapping or rounding to the nearest key.
+A pre-computed hash map of number-color pairs would be deterministic, fast, and would give you full control to create a color palette that is perceptually distinct, colorblind-accessible, etc. The downsides are a finite palette that repeats at a fixed interval, and having to deal with out-of-range and floating-point lookups[^float] by wrapping or rounding to the nearest key.

 Looking at the sampled outputs, there are **no repeating colors** with integer inputs between -1,000 and 1,000.